 When it comes to popular sports in Ireland, it is fair to say that Gaelic football is at the top of the popularity list.
-There is nothing that us Irish love more than a day out watching their favorite Gaelic football team play.
+There is nothing that us Irish love more than a day out watching their favorite Gaelic football team play, and even some cheeky Gaelic football betting at times.
 We start drinking before the game, we continue drinking during the game, and we carry on drinking after the game – either to celebrate or to drown our sorrows.
 If you are getting into this sport and are thinking about heading along to your first match, there are some things that you have to keep in mind.

 Waking Up Early is a Must